Dark matter as the source of neutrino mass: theory overview and experimental prospects: Abstract

 \section{Abstract}

-We review theoretical frameworks in which small neutrino masses arise radiatively through interactions with a dark sector that also accounts for cosmological dark matter.
-A prototypical example is provided by \textit{scotogenic} schemes, that extend the inert Higgs doublet model.
-We outline their key features and limitations, including possible completions, such as the \textit{revamped} setup.
-The phenomenological signatures of both fermionic and bosonic scotogenic dark matter are discussed, along with \textit{scoto-seesaw} models that merge scotogenic and seesaw mechanisms, and scenarios where the dark sector triggers a low-scale seesaw.
-These frameworks can accommodate dark matter as either Weakly Interacting Massive Particles (WIMPs) or Feebly Interacting Massive Particles (FIMPs).
-While \textit{hidden dark sector} models are inherently difficult to test experimentally, those based on visible dark sectors offer clear predictions that could be confirmed—or ruled out—by forthcoming dark matter searches, collider experiments, and lepton flavor violation studies.
+We review theoretical frameworks in which small neutrino masses arise radiatively through interactions with a dark sector that also accounts for cosmological dark matter (DM).
+A prototype is provided by \textit{scotogenic} schemes, that extend the inert Higgs doublet model to include dark fermions.
+We outline their key features and limitations, discussing the advantages of the \textit{revamped scotogenic} extension.
+The phenomenological signatures of fermionic and bosonic scotogenic dark matter are discussed, along with \textit{scoto-seesaw} models that merge scotogenic and seesaw mechanisms.
+We also consider scenarios where the dark sector seeds a low-scale seesaw.
+These frameworks can accommodate dark matter as Weakly or Feebly Interacting Massive Particles (WIMPs or FIMPs).
+While \textit{hidden} dark sector models are inherently difficult to exclude, \textit{visible} dark sector schemes should be confirmed—or ruled out—by forthcoming dark matter, collider, and lepton flavor violation studies.

 -.6cm {

 }